European spadefoot toad: Fossils

 The earliest fossil genus of pelobatids, Elkobatrachus, was described in 2006.

 In the Jurassic Morrison Formation, pelobatids are represented by the ilium of an unnamed but indeterminate species.
 This ilium is larger than that of Enneabatrachus, a contemporary discoglossid species.
 A specimen has been recovered from Quarry 9 of Como Bluff in Wyoming.
 Pelobatids are present in stratigraphic zones 5 and 6 of the formation.

+The Oligocene site of Enspel in Germany preserves evidence of pelobatid tadpoles feeding on pollen.